Business Support

 To find out more, or to assess your eligibility for the Community Grants program, visit Maranoa Regional Council’s Community Grants Page.

-Maranoa Regional Council is an authorised Regional Certifying Body (RCB) for the RSMS process.
-To fulfil this obligation, Council is required to assess whether the nominating employing entity is lawfully engaged in business, and the state of the local labour market.
+To fulfil this obligation, Council is required to assess whether the nominating employing entity is lawfully engaged in buisness, and the state of the local labour market.
 Council subsequently provides this information to the Department of Immigration and Border Protection (DIBP), allowing their representatives to assess each Visa application.

 • An initiative of Roma Commerce and Tourism (RCAT) and Santos GLNG, the Shop Local Inveset Local Campaign, encourage the Roma and greater Maranoa region community, to reconsidering their purchasing habits for the benefit of the local economy and community.
 Shopping locally has many proven benefits, inlcuding increased employment, product diversity, and community wellbeing, not to mention keeping our money in our economy.